 To see the results in a graphical format, scroll back to the top and select the Graphs tab.
 There you will find one entry for each device that was checked by the event monitor.
 Use one of the Data Points dropdown boxes to select the values you'd like to see.

 At first, there will not be much data because the event monitor has only run a few times.
 You can use the Action menu to run the event monitor a few times in a row and that will generate more data points.
 Your event monitor will collect data each time it runs and over time you'll start to see longer-term trends that you can use for monitoring, capacity planning, and more.

-Now that you've started collecting bandwidth data from your devices, you can configure alerting to get notifications about unexpected conditions.
+Now that you've started collecting bandwidth data from your devices, you can configure alerts to get notifications about unexpected conditions.
 For example, you can set thresholds to get alerts when bandwidth rates exceed thresholds that you define.